Maximum diversity and weighting for invariants of periodic time series: A new invariant of periodic time series

 of $\varphi$ against the weighting (resp. {\dispersion}) of $E(\hat{\mathbf{s}})$. \end{defn} In spite of different notation, the integrals above are the invariants mentioned in Corollary \ref{cor:1} because every smooth function $\varphi:\bR^d \rightarrow \bR$ belongs to $\cH_X$ when $X = \bR^d$ (see Remark \ref{rmk:R^d}).
-Especially, The diversifier integral enjoys continuity observed in the previous subsection, which further gives the following useful property for time series analysis.